raineedust/admin-dashboard/README.md

 # Capstone Project #2 - Admin Dashboard

-This is a responsive Admin Dashboard implemented with CSS Grid.
+This is a responsive Admin Dashboard implemented with CSS Grid and Flexbox.

 ![](./assets/chrome_wYpAV.png)